Reconnection¶

 - Records authority status for potential restoration

-- Starts buffering room events for this player
+- Starts buffering the room's control events for this player

 - Starts expiration timer (default: 300 seconds)